Getting Started

 There are 4 pluggable parts that can be implemented with the technology of your choice.

-• The Storage trait defines where shard assignments will be stored.
-Shardcake provides an implementation using Redis.
+trait defines where shard assignments will be stored.
+Shardcake provides an implementation using Redis. - The

-• The Pods trait defines how to communicate with remote pods.
-Shardcake provides an implementation using gRPC as the protocol.
+trait defines how to communicate with remote pods.
+Shardcake provides an implementation using gRPC as the protocol. - The

-• The Serialization defines how to encode and decode messages.
-Shardcake provides an implementation using Kryo.
+defines how to encode and decode messages.
+Shardcake provides an implementation using Kryo. - The

 # An example